The multiple you want isn't earned. It's built.

 Phase II: Structural Value Acceleration

-Phase III: Strategic Acquisition Execution (When Appropriate)
+Phase III: Acquisition Execution

 Phase IV: Platform Exit Preparation